-Ecosystem and Biodiversity
+Ecosystems and Biodiversity

-In our example, if the grass dies out due to drought, the organisms that feed on it, for example mice, will starve and some of them will die so their population will decrease.
-This will affect the secondary consumers that feed on them, for example snakes, as they will not be able to find much food.
+In our example below: if the grass dies out due to drought, the organisms that feed on it (for example mice) will starve and some of them will die, so their population will decrease.
+This will affect the secondary consumers that feed on them (for example snakes) as they will not be able to find as much food.
 If new animals are introduced to the ecosystem, this will also affect the feeding relationships and the populations of different species.

 Temperature and the availability of water and sunlight are some very important factors.
 If the temperature suddenly drops, some organisms may die as they are not adapted to the cold, leading to a decrease in their population.
 Other animals may need to migrate to more suitable environments in order to survive.
 Finally, a disease outbreak may wipe out whole populations, too.

-It has now become clear that every single living organism plays a key role in its ecosystem and extinction of an organism can have devastating effects on the environment.
-Therefore, it is really important to maintain biodiversity, a measure of the variety of different types of life on Earth.
+It has now become clear that every single living organism plays a key role in its ecosystem and the extinction of an organism can have devastating effects on the environment.
+Therefore, it is really important to maintain biodiversity: a measure of the variety of different types of life on Earth.

 In other words, a measure of the variety of different organisms present in different ecosystems.